rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 }
 ```

 I believe phantom types are used by some FP libraries in TS, e.g. _fp-ts_, these libraries use somewhat different techniques to get phantoms.
-There may be advantages of doing phantom types differently than what I have presented.
+There may be advantages to doing phantom types differently than what I have presented.
 The above approach is the simplest I can think of.

 _side_note_start **Phantom types at large:**  Phantom types can be used to do a lot of crazy type level stuff.
 The most wild use I have seen is